XBLDev/RN_NodeJS_AWS_VideoMerge/README.md

 The problem with this flow is as stated above: different videos of different formats/FPS values/resolutions cannot be merged unless they are processed to have same properties.

+Comment, 31/10/2017, 1:30 pm:

+Previously the image buffer that is read by rn fetch blob is not readable because the beginning section it attaches to the buffer after getting all the data from the image is not correct: https://github.com/wkh237/react-native-fetch-blob#user-content-file-stream, the correct beginning section example for png is: https://facebook.github.io/react-native/docs/image.html, the first example.
+The buffer can be passed as URI to Image element to render, However once the buffer is uploaded as a png file the file is still not readable, with or without the beginning section.

+Experiment of converting base64 to png by sending the buffer to the backend and save it as a png file: https://stackoverflow.com/questions/6926016/nodejs-saving-a-base64-encoded-image-to-disk, gives an error about not finding the state variable that contains the base64 string.

 Comment, 30/10/2017, 6:47 pm:

 The backend now can download the file with the URL provided by the frontend, and use callback to tell frontend the download is